READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 #### We regress voluntarily and for comfort.
 Regression is *NOT* a sexual thing for us, and if you even *SLIGHTLY* imply that it is you will be blocked immediately.

 *This is not at all a dig at ageplayers.
-Anyone who thinks ageplayers are inherently predatory are projecting or completely misunderstand what ageplay is and we stand by that, always.*
+Anyone who thinks that ageplayers are inherently predatory are projecting or completely misunderstand what ageplay is, and we will always stand by that.*

 #### You will also be blocked immediately if you try to spark an argument or "debate" about whether or not agere and/or petre is valid, including making the argument that doing it voluntarily is invalid.